ivanchoo/demo-csv-browser/README.md

 ### Design

-Several design considerations are taken into account when designing this app.
+Several design considerations are taken into account:

  - Users typically have no visibility to the time period of events within the log (CSV) file.
 Providing this information can quickly enable users to narrow the scope of search
  - Users will begin the search process without knowledge of the specific time the event occurred.
 They usually have a broad range in mind (e.g. happened last quarter, last 1/2 year)